yourtechie/lempstack-project/README.md

    ```
    This will display all the data in the todo_list table.

+   Exit MySQL Shell - exit

-8. Create PHP Script that connects to the DB:
+9. Create PHP Script that connects to the DB:
    ```
    nano /var/www/projectLEMP/todo_list.php
    ```